prajaktapanchbuddhe/Bank-Loan-Risk-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes customer loan data to identify the key factors influencing loan default.
-Using Python, exploratory data analysis (EDA), statistical analysis, and a Random Forest machine learning model, the project uncovers patterns that can help financial institutions improve credit risk assessment and lending decisions.
+Using Python, Exploratory Data Analysis (EDA), statistical analysis, and a Random Forest machine learning model, this project uncovers patterns that can help financial institutions improve credit risk assessment and lending decisions.

 ---

 ## 🎯 Business Problem

 Loan defaults result in significant financial losses for banks and lending institutions.
-The objective of this project is to analyze customer characteristics, identify the major factors associated with loan default, and provide actionable business recommendations based on data-driven insights.
+The objective of this project is to analyze customer characteristics, identify major factors associated with loan default, and provide actionable business recommendations using data-driven insights.

 ---